Build add-in for MS Office Excel , Word 2010 - 2000

 End Sub

 Step 12.
-Adding custom task panes in Excel 2000-2010
+Creating advanced task panes in Excel 2019 - 2000

 Creating a new Excel task pane includes the following steps:

-• add an Excel Task Panes Manager (ADXExcelTaskPanesManager) to your add-in module
+• Excel Task Panes Manager

-Custom Excel task pane settings
+• Creating custom Excel task pane

 • CloseButton - specifies if the Close button will be shown in the pane header.
-Obviously, there's not much sense in setting this property to true when the header isn't shown.
+Obviously, there's not much sense in setting this property to true when the header isn't shown. (optional)

 • Position - specifies the region in which an instance of the pane will be shown.
 Excel panes are allowed in four regions docked to the four sides of the main Excel window: Right, Bottom, Left, and Top.
 The fifth region is Unknown.
+In this add-in, we use Position=Bottom.

 • TaskPaneClassName - specifies the class name of the Excel task pane.